 Kulala Desert Lodge consists of 12 thatched and canvas chalets in the heart of the Namib Desert, in a large private reserve bordering the Namib-Naukluft Park.
 The main verandah overlooks a waterhole, and there are early morning guided drives to the nearby spectacular red dunes of Sossusvlei.

-This luxurious desert retreat is situated in the private Kulala Wilderness Reserve, bordering the Namib-Naukluft National Park and adjacent to the dunes of Sossusvlei.
-Each of the eleven thatched, climate-controlled kulalas has its own plunge pool and rooftop skybed for romantic stargazing.
+This luxurious desert retreat is situated in the private Kulala Wilderness Reserve, bordering the Namib Naukluft Park and adjacent to the towering dunes of Sossusvlei.
+Each of the 11 thatched, climate-controlled kulalas has its own plunge pool and rooftop skybed for romantic stargazing.

-Little Ongava is the ideal camp from which to base your activities when visiting Etosha.
-Its wonderful chalets are built along the crest of a hill with spectacular views onto the plains below.
+Little Ongava’s wonderful chalets are set along the crest of a hill with spectacular views onto the plains below.
 Accommodation comprises three spacious suites, each with their own plunge pool and a view of the floodlit waterhole.
+This is the ideal camp from which to base your activities when visiting Etosha.

 Home to the AfriCat Foundation, one of the world’s largest cheetah and leopard rescue programmes, the design of this camp is a tribute to the history of cattle-farming in Okonjima.
 The complex offers three levels of accommodation, and there is a traditional thatched area for dining.

-This luxurious property is on one of the largest private reserves in Namibia, and offers accommodation for 20 guests in ten comfortable chalets.
-The lodge has a floodlit waterhole, and wildlife activities include safaris in both Ongava Game Reserve and Etosha, walking safaris and night drives.
+This luxurious property is on one of the largest private reserves in Namibia, and offers 14 comfortable rock and thatch chalets.
+The lodge has a floodlit waterhole, and wildlife activities include vehicle safaris in both Ongava Reserve and Etosha National Park, as well as safaris on foot and night drives.

 This camp is one of Namibia’s best kept secrets.
 Located in the much-lauded Ongava Game Reserve, south of Etosha National Park, it overlooks a nearby waterhole.
 Constructed from stone, canvas and thatch, the camp accommodates 16 guests in eight large, comfortable, Meru-style tents.

-Positioned on the edge of a 250-metre high dune in a totally pristine setting, Dune Camp sleeps a maximum of 12 guests in comfortable and spacious tents.
-A generous deck allows for safe sleep-outs under the stars, and the charm of the camp lies in its tranquil, intimate atmosphere.
+Positioned on the edge of a 250-metre high dune in a totally pristine setting, Dune Camp accommodations a maximum of 12 guests in comfortable and spacious tents.
+A generous deck allows for safe sleep-outs under the stars, and the charm of the camp lies in its peaceful, intimate atmosphere.

-Perched on a top of a dune plateau, Dunes Lodge offers panoramic vistas in all directions, and makes a perfect base for exploring the awe-inspiring desert.
-Accommodation is in nine spacious chalets with en-suite bathrooms and private verandah, and there is also a swimming pool suspended above the sand.
+Perched top of a dune plateau, Wolwedans Dunes Lodge offers panoramic views in all directions, and makes a perfect base for exploring the awe-inspiring desert.
+Its nine spacious chalets have en suite bathroom and private verandah, and there is also a swimming pool suspended above the sand.